featurist/pogoscript/README.md

     dog = create dog, bark sound "meow?"
     dog: bark!

+Public definitions are accessible from outside the object, these are declared on the `this` object in JavaScript.
+But public variables are also accessible to functions defined inside the object, and continue to be, even if those functions are called using other receivers.

+    create clickable element ?n = object
+        public name = n

+        element = $ ('#' + @name)

+        element: click
+            alert @name

+        public describe =
+            alert @name

+I think this covers most use-cases for using the `this` variable in JavaScript.
+Of course, at some point you'll want to pass the object itself to a method or function call, for that we give the object a name:

+    object clickable element
+        subscribe to events (clickable element)

+        public notify event =
+            console: log "event!"

+And, just in case you want to access the `this` object, in a function for example, use the `self` keyword:

+    click handler =
+        console.log (self: tag name)

+    $ 'body': click (click handler)

+(Why `self` and not `this`?
+No really good reason, I just never really gelled with `this`, and I've got a bit of a soft spot for Ruby, SmallTalk and well, Self proper.)

 ## Accessing Fields

 To access a field (not a method), don't pass arguments or suffix with exclamation mark (`!`):